vnarendr/Zycus_Assignment/README.md

 Python 2.7.14, python idle or any tool which supports python plug in

-package/tools:
+package/tools used:

-requests , flask , jsonify
+requests , flask , jsonify, Eclipse Neon, pydev, Coverage, Unittest

 The integration test covers the two APIs